kielthecoder/sicp/README.md

-# sicp
-Structure and Interpretation of Computer Programs
+# Structure and Interpretation of Computer Programs

 This is a repository I'm using as I work through the exercises in SICP.